sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * HR must send an introductory e-mail with policies (links) about
   * Resource access
   * Time tracking
+  * Emplyee directory management
   * Management of off/sick days
   * Google Drive folder structure and usage
   * Google Calender configuration and conventions
   * How and whom to ask for help
-  * 1:1 meetings and performance review policies (IACs)
+  * 1:1 meetings and performance review policies
 * HR must meet with the employee to make sure they got the policies and that they can correctly understand them in context
 * Tech should send in introductory e-mail with information (links) about
   * Relevant starting training resources (accounts on _drupalize.me_ or _Udemy_, books or playbook pages)